netgvarun2012/portfolio/NLP.md

   3. Language is compositional.
   4. Language is ambiguous and often consists of variable number of inputs.

-#### Solution
+#### Solution:
 When embedding words, they transform from being isolated distinct symbols into mathematical objects that can be operated on.
+This capability alleviates to some extent the **discreteness and data-sparsity** problems.

 # AI Basics <a id="AIBasics"></a>